World gold price drops, domestic price hangs high

 Is the Middle East cooling down?

-Early on the morning of October 1, the Israel Defense Forces (IDF) announced that it had launched ground attacks in southern Lebanon.
+Early on October 1, the Israel Defense Forces (IDF) announced that it had launched ground attacks in southern Lebanon.
 Israel's ground attack on Hezbollah was seen by international media as a dangerous moment in the Middle East.

 According to the Israeli Foreign Ministry, all 18 senior members of Hezbollah, including leader Nasrallah and southern front commander Ali Karaki as well as the heads of several units were labeled "eliminated".